Iqbalwasim01/Sunlit-shaded-canopy-photosynthesis-model/README.md

 This can be done with 'Ctrl+a' and pressing run:

 # 2 Running model example
-Download and open the script:
-'Example simulation-sugar beet.R'

-Download the site environmental data from the file:
-'Final.daily.data.csv'
+Download all site files (i.e. maize, wheat and sugar beet) and place them in a file directory.
+Each site file contains the environemental values stored in ' 'Final.daily.data.csv' needed to drive the model and the associated canopy model script e.g. 'Wheat canopy.R'.

-Import the file as a 'text (base)' and specify the first row as headings.
+To run the Wheat example, import the 'Final.daily.data.csv'  file as a 'text (base)' and specify the first row as headings.
 If the file is NOT imported as a 'text(base)' the functions may have problems recognising field names.

-Using the 'Example simulation-sugar beet.R' run each line of code to run the simulation.
+Using the "Wheat canopy.R" run each line of code to run the Wheat canopy simulation.

 # 3 Brief explanation of canopy model function:
 The canopy model is a single executable function: